 A partial denture fills in the spaces created by missing teeth and is attached to your teeth using metal clasps.

 The base of the denture is called the plate and is made from acrylic or metal.
 The teeth are made from acrylic and can be made to match the colour of any existing teeth.
-Our team will look at your clinical situation and discuss the options available.
+Our team will look at your clinical situation and discuss with you the options available.
+For more information please check out our Patient Information Leaflet below:

 Root Canal Treatment